Budget 2026 Update: MRA Grant support increased to 70% for SMEs from 1 April 2026! Learn more →

 • Inventory: Stock purchases and product inventory don't qualify

-• Domestic activities: Work done in Singapore isn't covered — this is for overseas expansion only
+• Domestic activities: Work done in Singapore isn't covered — this grant is specifically for overseas market expansion

-• Retrospective claims: You must apply before spending the money
+• Retrospective claims: You must apply and receive approval before incurring costs

 The core principle is simple: the grant funds business development activities in overseas markets, not your day-to-day operational costs or domestic activities.
 Keep this in mind when planning your project budget!